Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/evidence-boundaries-and-adoption-limits/essay.md

 - that SignWriting should replace video, bilingual literacy, gloss, or research transcription
 - that all Deaf communities want the same writing future

-These limits do not make the evidence weak.

-They define what kind of evidence it is.
+Those boundaries define the evidence task clearly.

 ## Brazil: strong anchor, dated floor